bitfocus/companion-module-renewedvision-propresenter/HELP.md

 ## Props, Media Bin and Audio Bin
 Command | Description
 ------- | -----------
 Prop Trigger (Network Link - Beta)  | Trigger a specifc Prop using _either_ the Index or Name of the Prop.
-If you specifiy both, Index will be used.
+If you specify both, Index will be used.
 (Requires Pro7.8+ with Network Link enabled)
 Trigger Media (Network Link - Beta) | Trigger a specific Media Item by Playlist name and _either_ the Index or Name of the Media.
-If you specifiy both, Index will be used.
+If you specify both, Index will be used.
 (Requires Pro7.8+ with Network Link enabled).
 Trigger Video Input (Network Link - Beta) | Trigger a specific Video Input by _either_ the Index or Name of the Video Input.
-If you specifiy both, Index will be used.
+If you specify both, Index will be used.
 (Requires Pro7.8+ with Network Link enabled)

 > The name of an item in the Video Input Bin is the name under the thumbnail in the bin.
 (Right-click to rename)<br>
 > ![VideoInputName.png](documentation/images/VideoInputName.png)<br>